Codaisseur/tdd-homework/README.md

 Welcome to Codebreaker
 Enter guess:
-1234
-++-
+8765
++
+2145
+++--
 1245
 ++++
 ```

+In the first feedback, you see a result of one plus.
+That means one of the numbers is an exact match: it is the correct number, placed on the right location.
-In the first feedback, you see a result of two plusses and one minus.
-The numbers 1 and 2 are an exact match: these numbers are correct and on the correct place, the number 4 is present in the secret number, but on a different location.
+The next feedback gives you two pluses and two minuses.
+2 numbers are an exact match: these numbers are correct and on the correct place, 2 numbers are number matches; meaning that the number is present in the secret number, but on a different location.
-The last feedback is all plusses, since you've magically guessed correct!
+The last feedback is all pluses, since you've magically guessed correctly!

 You can keep on guessing even after the program awards you an output of (`++++`).

 If you (ever) get tired of the game you can quit it by hitting `CTRL`-`C`.
 We are building a game for terminal savvy developers :D

 ## Your assignment
-Implement a matching algorithm (the `#guess` method), while being guided by a testsuite.
+Implement a matching algorithm (the `#guess` method), while being guided by a test suite.

 The contexts are prepended by a letter (e.g `[A] it works` or `[B] it works`).
-If you implementat of the `#guess` method in alphabetical order of these context, you start with low complexity.
+If you implement the `#guess` method in alphabetical order of these contexts, you start with low complexity, but really important basic features first.
 Each new context adds extra complexity.
-So, free advice: start with the tests under context 'A', and only after implementing that (with as little code as possible, not at all regarding the future contexts), you should move on to tests starting with 'B', et cetera.
+Start with the tests under context 'A', and only after implementing that (with as little code as possible, not at all regarding the future contexts), you should move on to tests starting with 'B', et cetera.
+It could be that you break something a previous context while implementing a later context.
+Make sure to fix this kind of errors as soon as they surface.

 While implementing the failing tests so they pass, keep thinking about the Red -> Green -> Refactor circle.
-So after a test passes, try to sniff out your code smells, and act on them.
+So after a test passes, try to sniff out your code smells, and act on them **immediately**.

 If you're done implementing the tests in one context, make sure to...
-* celebrate your progress
+* Celebrate your progress
-* eat some fruit
+* Eat some fruit
-* hug your pet
+* Hug your pet
-* take a small walk outside to enjoy the rain/sun/snow/haze
+* Take a small walk outside to enjoy the rain/sun/snow/haze
-* whatever, as long as you take a small break and keep on smiling.
+* Whatever, as long as you take a small break and keep on smiling.

+Since you will be working on a fork of this branch: Make sure when creating Pull Requests that your base branch is the master branch of your fork of this repo.
+In other words, don't create Pull Request against this repository, it wont be accepted anyway. :D

 ## Evaluation goals: